skienzmatishun/rippreport/content/p/marble-mouth/index.md

 ---
-title: "MARBLE MOUTH"
+title: MARBLE MOUTH
 date: 2020-01-15
-thumbnail: "img/marble-mouth.jpg"
+thumbnail: img/marble-mouth.jpg
 categories:
 - wonderful-wednesday
 authors:
 - admin
+alttags: "Fairhope Councilman Robinson depicted with marbles in his mouth, referencing criticism about his speaking style"
 ---
 Fairhope’s City Council started out, day one, as being obstructionist.
 They have stayed the course for over 3 years and the taxpayers have paid dearly.

 The three new councilman aligned themselves with Council President Burrell, aka the negotiator, from day one.